kolesa-team/servicectx/README.md

   * OpenTelemetry/OpenTracing baggage
   * `context.Context`, within a single Go process / request handler

+### Use cases
-Why would someone need that?
-One notable use-case is dynamic routing.
+One notable use case is dynamic routing.
 Say you're developing a new version of a billing service `http://billing-v2` that is usually called by the backend at `http://billing-v1`.
 With `servicectx`, you can conveniently propagate a custom billing URL without modifying the backend or user interface:
 * First, find a way to pass a custom billing URL to the backend.
   * If using a web page, add a query parameter `?x-service-billing-url=billing-v2` or `x-service-billing-url: billing-v2` header (some browser extensions can help).